Germoe/hit-predictor/reports/project_report.md

 #### Preprocessed Features

 As we're relying on features that are preprocessed and aggregated by Spotify we're looking at features that are obtuse and abstract features.
-While this allows for intuitive interpretations, we're losing some of the interpretability as Spotify doesn't allow us to fully understand how these features come together.
+While this allows for intuitive assumptions as they were created in categories that seem familiar, we're actually losing some of the interpretability as Spotify doesn't allow us to fully understand how these features come together.

 ## 5.2 Features Tested

-From what I can tell we have two different categories of features:
+We have two different categories of features:
 - Continuous Features (e.g danceability, instrumentalness etc.)
 - Discrete Features (e.g. time signature, key etc.)